 Why do men often call smart women devious?

 But it was hard not to be won over by little Ursa the alien’s stubborn conviction and penchant for learning.
-The gradual revelation of Gabriel Nash’s dysfunctional family history introduced another valuable layer of intrigue to the story web also.
+The gradual revelation of Gabriel Nash’s dysfunctional family history introduced another valuable layer of intrigue, and dare I say it, dark humour to the story web also.

 We’re at the creek catching fish with a holey net.
 Understandably, this may take some time.
 Come join us if you enjoy frustration.

 Where the Forest Meets the Stars is definitely a slow-burning read; but ultimately one I found myself immersed in.
 While the romantic elements in this plot were sweet, the dramatic storyline centring on Ursa’s plight held far greater pull and reward for me.